Plumsail/documents-docs/source/flow/how-tos/documents/create-pdf-from-docx-template.rst

-Create PDF from DOCX template in Microsoft Flow and Azure Logic Apps
+Create PDF from DOCX template in Power Automate (Microsoft Flow) and Azure Logic Apps
 ====================================================================

 This article demonstrates how to generate PDF document from a DOCX template with the help of `Microsoft Flow <https://flow.microsoft.com>`_.